Serving & connecting

 The tapestry was displayed in the Queen Elizabeth Hall Foyer, accompanied by an audio description by Jennie Elbourne.

 Date: 5 June 2018, 18:00 – 20:00

 Venue: South London Gallery, 65–67 Peckham Road, London, SE5 8UH

 An evening of fun encounters and conversations.
-Through a playful speed date format, participants are invited to share theirown perspectives and experiences of mind wandering and neurodiversity alongside artists, academics and researchers.
+Through a playful speed date format, participants were invited to share their own perspectives and experiences of mind wandering and neurodiversity alongside artists, academics and researchers.

-Kai and Philip will be joined by artist Daniel Oliver, Lead clinician and Consultant psychiatrist Dr Ulrich Müller, UKAAN Committee Member Jane Sedgwick, and Artsadmin Head of Artist Development Dr Cecilia Wee.
+Kai and Philip were joined by artist Daniel Oliver, Lead clinician and Consultant psychiatrist Dr Ulrich Müller, UKAAN Committee Member Jane Sedgwick, and Artsadmin Head of Artist Development Dr Cecilia Wee.